ES3 Team Leaders

 jhill@seymour.k12.wi.us

 I am Jackie Hill, Program Support Teacher (PST) for Seymour Community School District and will be serving as one of the Internal Coaches for the ES3 grant.
 Prior to being a PST I was an elementary cross categorical special education teacher for 10 years.
-We are currently in year two of our ES3 grant and I am excited to continue to build my coaching skills and support teachers and students.
+We are currently in year three of our ES3 grant and I am excited to continue to build my coaching skills and support teachers and students.
 I am a strong advocate of inclusive practices and I look forward to building our teachers’ capacities to provide optimal learning environments to meet students’ academic, behavioral, and social emotional needs.

 Internal Coach - Seymour Community School - CESA 7